A Singapore government agency website.

 Strengthening our food security

 With the majority of our food imported, local production is important to reduce our reliance on food imports.
 It can also provide a buffer in the event of supply disruptions.

-That is why we’re working towards ‘30 by 30’ — to produce 30% of our nutritional needs locally by 2030.
-This goal also features in the Singapore Green Plan 2030, and will help build a more resilient food future.
+That is why we’re working towards ‘30 by 30’ — to build up our agri-food industry’s capability and capacity to produce 30% of our nutritional needs locally and sustainably by 2030.
+This target also features in the Singapore Green Plan 2030, and will help build a more resilient food future.

 98% of those polled in our recent survey think it is important for Singapore to be able to produce her own food to reduce reliance on imports.

 To overcome our land and resource constraints, some of our farmers have turned to technology and innovative ways to increase production.

 For example, some farms are using indoor multi-storey LED lighting and recirculating aquaculture systems to produce 10 to 15 times more than traditional farms!